fralau/mkdocs-macros-plugin/webdoc/docs/index.md

 ### Create Your Own Macros and Filters

 Instead of creating countless new plugins, programmers can define their **macros** and **filters**.

 !!!
 Note "Getting Started with Macros"
     Need a function to display some repetitive markdown, or environment information?

-    If you are are Python programmer, go ahead and  **[create your own macros and filters in Python!](../python)**
+    If you are are Python programmer, go ahead and  **[create your own macros and filters in Python!](python)**

     It's actually much, much easier than writing a VBA function for Excel...

     Create a `main.py` file in the top directory of your mkdocs